 Legal recognition of both criminal and civil negligence serves an important function – it keeps society safer by holding people accountable for their behavior.
-For this reason, the personal injury attorneys at Nelson MacNeil Rayfield take seriously our role in holding wrongdoers accountable for their actions in civil court.
+For this reason, the personal injury attorneys at Nelson MacNeil Rayfield take our role in holding wrongdoers accountable for their actions in civil court seriously.

 If you have suffered injuries due to the negligence of another person, you probably have several questions about your rights and the best way to proceed.
 We would be happy to answer those questions for you.